vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### Spam protection

 Creating a reward scheme outside of governance must be accompanied by an amount of funding for the reward pool in at least one asset.
-At least one asset included in this funding must have an amount included greater than or equal to `reward_funding_multiple * asset.min_lp_stake` where `reward_funding_multiple` is a network parameter and `asset.min_lp_stake` is the minimum LP stake amount configured for the asset.
+Every asset included in this funding must have an amount included greater than or equal to `reward_funding_multiple * quantum` where `reward_funding_multiple` is a network parameter and `quantum` is the minimum economically meaningful amount configured for the asset.

 ### Updating reward scheme parameters